SpikedWithSherbet/Web-Futures-A3/README.md

 ﻿# <a name="_976xo7219f03"></a>**Front-End Web Design - Web Futures Reflection**

+Disclaimers:

+- I reccomend you use Google Chrome for viewing this for full compatibility.

+- I am unsure how the Spline viewer will run on lower-performing systems.
+I have made a branch of the website on the GitHub page without the Spline viewer for marking purposes.

 ## <a name="_18thnmo2mtpf"></a>Design Inspirations

 I first started with taking design inspirations from Aesop’s Fables for this project.
 I had recently picked up and read through them from Word Cloud Classics, and it inspired me to make a website based on the animals depicted, as well as greek colours and architecture, with a modern spin.